10KD/kicstarter/README.md

 [![](https://raw.githubusercontent.com/10KD/FSP/master/Screen%20Shot%202017-12-03%20at%202.12.34%20PM.png)](https://kicstarter.herokuapp.com)

 To create projects, I implemented a project form component.
-The form component provides relevant forms under different tabs to input information regarding the project.
+The form component provides relevant forms under different tabs, so users can input information regarding the project.
 By nesting all of the relevant pages under one concise component, I was able to avoid needing to create a large form that requires you to scroll up and down the page in order to create a project.
 To achieve this, I stored a key value pair indicating which form should be rendered depending on what tab the user clicks on.

 ```ruby
 basicsForm () {